BANDROOM DEVELOPMENT

 Community Impact

-The project will benefit every member and supporter of the organisation, aged from 5 to nearly 95, with improved facilities.
+The project benefits every member and supporter of the organisation, aged from 5 to nearly 95, with improved facilities.
 It will create space for at least 100 new members and volunteers to access our organisation and participate in a regular weekly activity.
 It will also expand the facilities that are also accessed by residents of ratby village.
 The band regularly provides free events, workshops, fetes, family fun days, and opportunities for villagers to meet, which is available to the 2,500 residents of Ratby Village and surrounding areas, with the wider community, who are benefitting from these facilities.
 Recently the band room was used as an emergency shelter and food bank when there was widespread disruption to the local gas network, providing a warm and welcoming space for people who didn’t have heating in the homes during the disruption.

 It is estimated that 100,000 people in total will benefit from enjoying the band playing at concerts, fetes, Christmas carolling throughout Leicestershire.
 The developments will also support the band in representing the village of Ratby, and the county at regional and national competitions and events.

-Costs
+Overall Costs

 Corporate Support